What is an excision biopsy?

-Excision refers to removal of a skin lesion by completely cutting it out.
+Excision biopsy refers to the removal of a skin lesion by completely cutting it out.

 Why do skin lesions have to be excised?

-A common reason why skin lesions are excised, is to fully remove skin cancers such as basal cell carcinoma, squamous cell carcinoma or melanoma.
-If the cancer is not cut out it may spread to the surrounding skin and to other parts of the body (metastasise).
+A common reason to excise a skin lesion is to remove skin cancer, such as a basal cell carcinoma, squamous cell carcinoma or melanoma.

-Some people have an abnormal response to skin healing and these people may get larger scars than usual (keloid or hypertrophic scarring).
+Some people have an abnormal response to skin healing and these people may get larger and thicker scars than usual (keloid or hypertrophic scarring).

 What is involved in excision of a skin lesion?